Irvine Bankruptcy Lawyers

 Types of Bankruptcy

 The U.S. Bankruptcy Code is separated into Chapters, each tailored to different scenarios and financial situations.
-Most people file under Chapter 7, Chapter 11, or Chapter 13 of the bankruptcy code.
+Most people file under Chapter 7, Chapter 11, or Chapter 13 of the Bankruptcy Code.
 Each Chapter offers its unique approach and benefits to debt resolution, so understanding these types can empower you to make informed decisions about your financial future.
-Not sure which Chapter would work best for you and your situation?
-Our Irvine bankruptcy attorneys can help you determine which Chapter would be the most beneficial for you.

 Often referred to as “liquidation bankruptcy,” Chapter 7 provides individuals with the opportunity to erase most of their unsecured debts, like credit card balances and medical bills.